-Once a candidate has accepted an employment offer and a start date has been set, the agency should provide information such as:

-- where, when (date and time) and to whom to report; - parking and building access data; - materials or information needed on the first day, such as a list of acceptable documents needed to complete the I-9 form; and - benefits information and information concerning decisions that will need to be made shortly after beginning employment.

-Orientation Program Agencies are encouraged to provide an orientation program for all new and re-hired employees within a reasonable time of their employment dates.
-This orientation should include: a complete explanation of employee benefits, including leave types, payroll options, and insurance choices;
+General Provisions Application Once a candidate has accepted an employment offer and a start date has been set, the agency should provide information such as: • where, when (date and time) and to whom to report; • parking and building access data; • materials or information needed on the first day, such as a list of acceptable documents needed to complete the I-9 form; • benefits information; and • information concerning decisions that will need to be Orientation Program made shortly after beginning employment.
+Agencies are encouraged to provide an orientation program for all new and rehired employees within a reasonable time of their employment dates.
+This orientation should include: a complete explanation of employee benefits, including leave types, payroll options, and insurance choices; This explanation must note that new hires/rehires are ineligible for disability benefits under the Virginia Sickness and Disability Program (VSDP) during their first year of service.
+Agencies should encourage employees to consider options for acquiring personal disability insurance during this period; Information about the agency and its mission; agency practices regarding telework and alternate work schedules; policies and requirements governing employee rights and behaviors; and other features of employment with the Commonwealth and with that agency.
+Compensation and Benefits Employees' compensation upon hire will be established according to the provisions of Policy 3.05 - Compensation and the agency Salary Administration Plan and must be appropriately documented.

-General Provisions Application This explanation must note that new hires/re-hires are ineligible for disability benefits under the Virginia Sickness and Disability Program (VSDP) during their first year of service.
-Agencies should encourage employees to consider options for acquiring personal disability insurance during this period. information about the agency and its mission; agency practices regarding telework and alternate work schedules; policies and requirements governing employee rights and behaviors; and other features of employment with the Commonwealth and with that agency.
-Compensation and Employee Benefits Employees' compensation upon hire will be established according to the provisions of Policy 3.05 - Compensation and the agency Salary Administration Plan and must be appropriately documented.
-Each agency should provide information about the employment benefits to prospective employees and present complete information about these benefits to new employees.
-New Full-Time, Quasi Full-Time, and Part-time Classified employees (Original Appointments) Refer to the Quick Reference Guide Status and Eligibility for Benefits - Classified Employees for more detailed information.
-Re-Employed Full-Time, Quasi Full-Time, or Part-Time Employees Re-employed classified employees are eligible to receive the benefits as described above, based on their full or part-time status.
-They will receive credit for past service based on the Return to State Service Guidelines EXCEPTION: Former employees of the Commonwealth will not incur a break in service if: they are hired following a period of separation from state service that does not exceed 30 calendar days; and the separating agency agrees to amend the record to reflect a leave without pay instead of a separation (see Policy 1.70 - Termination/Separation from State Service).
-Selection Records Potaining Pocardo Selection Records In accordance with Library of Virginia's Records Retaining Records Refer to Policy 6.10 Personnel Records Management In accordance with Library of Virginia's Records Retention and Disposition Schedule the following records must be maintained confidentially for a period of at least three (3) years from the date the position is filled: Position description Records related to recruitment efforts Copies of advertisements
+General Provisions Application Each agency should provide information about the employment benefits to prospective employees and present complete information about these benefits to new employees.
+Original Appointments - New Full-time, Quasi Full- Time, and Part-Time Classified employees Refer to the Quick Reference Guide Status and Eligibility for Benefits - Classified Employees for more detailed information.
+Re-Employed Full-time, Quasi Full-Time, and Part- Time Classified employees Re-employed classified employees are eligible to receive the benefits as described above, based on their full or part-time status.
+They will receive credit for past service based on the Return to State Service Guidelines EXCEPTION: Former employees of the Commonwealth will not incur a break in service if: • they are hired following a period of separation from state service that does not exceed 30 calendar days; and • the separating agency agrees to amend the record to reflect a leave without pay instead of a separation (see Policy 1.70 - Termination/Separation from State Service).
+Other Employment Requirements To ensure an applicant is eligible for employment with the Commonwealth, several records must be reviewed or verified within days of beginning employment.
+This information is considered part of the application process and, as with information contained on the application form, if it is later discovered that an applicant falsified any information related to their employment, the employee may be terminated.
+These forms/records include the I-9; E-Verify; Child Support Inquiries; Selective Service; Domestic Violence Convictions; and Statement of Personal Economic Interests.